Short-Lived and Easily Forgotten TV Series from the '70s

 - Of course big things were Mark's future...in a galaxy far, far away in of course the Star Wars trilogy of movies.
 Mark has also made his "mark" on the voice of the Joker in Batman: the Animated Series from 92-95.
 His most recent voice work is as Skips on The Regular Show.

-Dick Va Dyke in Van Dyke and Company
+Dick Van Dyke in Dick Van Dyke and Company

 - Emmy award winning actor Dick Van Dyke came back to episodic TV with his series Van Dyke and Company which was really a variety series (which seemed to be all the rage in the 70's) that included singing, dancing and of course, comedy sketches.
 The show lasted for just 12 episodes and was up against some already well established and popular shows like The Waltons on CBS , Welcome Back Kotter and Barney Miller on ABC.